Chris Taylor (comedian): Dead Caesar

 As well as writing for The Chaser's War on Everything, Taylor wrote the play called Dead Caesar which premiered at the Sydney Theatre Company on 1 February 2007, and then had a one-month run in July 2007.
 The play was a musical comedy based on the life of Julius Caesar, featuring original music composed by Andrew Hansen, who also appeared in the play as Mark Antony and Lucius.
 The now infamous Eulogy Song was originally written for this production.

+Later career

+Taylor has often been a stand-in host on ABC Radio Sydney when regular presenters have taken leave.
+This has included filling in for Chaser colleague Craig Reucassel in the breakfast slot.